johnmwenda/Object-Oriented-Design-Patterns/4 Command/README.md

 - Our Receiver object (which will actually perform the Commands) will be UICode class
 - Our Invoker will be a mouseButton object
 - The Client will be the orchestrator calling different commands at different times

+#### Notes
+Basically we are hiding the Receiver and its implementation details and looking at our program from a Command point of view, we are only 'interested' in passing different Commands at different times.
+The Client is coupled only to Command and Invoker